 In Close Concierge’s experience, a high-performing agent will have a monthly schedule that roughly follows this distribution.
 We know this is a high-performing agent as the median agent closes approximately one transaction per month and this agent closes 3.

-Remember from earlier that the average agent spends roughly 15 hours on contract-to-close per transaction when they don’t have a transaction coordinator.
+Remember from earlier that the average agent spends roughly 15 hours on contract-to-close per transaction when they don’t have a real estate transaction coordinator.

-At three transactions a month per year, the agent spends 576 hours a year coordinating transactions.
+At three transactions a month per year, the agent spends 576 hours a year coordinating transactions as part of the closing process.
 Remember: this agent works 240 hours a month.
 That means the agent spends 2.4 months (576 hours/240) a year on coordinating transactions!

 There are limited areas where an agent can decrease their monthly time commitment

-If this agent wanted to gain more time back per month, the logical area to decrease time spent is on transaction coordination.
+If this real estate agent wanted to gain more time back per month, the logical area to decrease time spent is on transaction coordination.

-- Top agents must always spend time prospecting or marketing themselves.
-Even agents with a strong referral network must spend time meeting with potential clients that were referred to them
+- Top real estate agents must always spend time prospecting or marketing themselves.
+Even real estate agents with a strong referral network must spend time meeting with potential clients that were referred to them

 - Brokerage tasks and market intelligence work is required, and a small portion of their day anyways